ncomputers/vms26/README.md

 Logging is configured via [`logging_config.py`](logging_config.py) using Loguru with JSON output and rotation.
 Adjust verbosity by setting the `LOG_LEVEL` environment variable (e.g., `LOG_LEVEL=DEBUG`) or by adding a `log_level` entry in `config.json`.

+Set `VMS21_COUNTING_PURE=1` to enable the new counting-only pipeline which emits entry/exit events to an in-memory list.
+The variable is unset by default, preserving the legacy counting behaviour.

 ## Licensing

 The application verifies the `license_key` on startup but will still run if the token is missing or invalid.
 Feature limits remain disabled until a valid key is activated.
 Use the **Settings** page (or `/license` endpoint) to update the key at runtime.
 The page shows license details such as client name, enabled features and expiration.
 Administrators can generate keys with `key_gen.py` or `license_generator.py`, enabling optional modules like PPE Detection, Visitor Management and Face Recognition.